yunpengeric/yunpengBlog/_posts/2017-11-03-Internetworking-project.md

 The development of the web application took various forms and as development began our initial plan changed.
 The goal to start by using Java, HTML and CSS was deemed unfeasible due to the lack of experience and development knowledge.
 However, the use of PHP, SQL database, HTML and CSS became our result.

-#### PHP --
+#### PHP

 The reason PHP was used in our development process was because of the ability to embed PHP easily into HTML code.
 Furthermore, PHP being a scripting language made it easier for us to develop within as well as PHP being server-side suited meant that we could easily transition this to a online working server when the application was ready to go live.

-#### XAMPP --
+#### XAMPP

 During the development, we decided to use XAMPP which is an open source cross platform server package solution which includes; MySQL database, ProFTPD and Apache web Server.
 This would allow us to replicate a server on our local hardware machines.
 This would allow us to design and develop the application on our devices and later if feasible within the time frame to translate to an actual server.

-##### SQL Database --
+#### SQL Database

 The development of the database was created within Microsoft Access and then outputted into SQL database within XAMPP.
 This would allow us to run SQL code embedded within PHP code to retrieve crucial information from the database.
 The development of the database included developing all the different train times and stations.
 This was a time-consuming process and as for the project decided to replicate and show only a select few of the stations to demonstrate functionality.

-#### HTML --
+#### HTML

 HTML is the standard used when developing web pages and defining the colours, layout and over interface.
 The development of HTML pages was one which focused on integration of the functionality of the application.
 The HTML pages were not too difficult to develop as both Johnathan and Manraj has had strong experience within this side of development.

-#### CSS --
+#### CSS

 CSS is an extension of HTML in the sense that CSS files were developed to improve the overall layout and had no or little impact on the actual functionality of the mobile application.
 CSS design and development was not of high priority in development process.

-*Development Areas*
+#### Development Areas

 The development areas are referred to as the functionality areas of the mobile application.
 These are the main 4 areas that we aimed to achieve some sort of functionality in.
 Each of these areas had their own challenges and below we have briefly discussed each.

-##### Register -- Login --
+##### Register -- Login

 The registration of the user as mentioned was both the database and PHP.
 The use of SQL database within XAMPP allowed us to define key attributed for the register and login system.
 This allow us to build PHP code which will store information inputted by the user into the database.
 The PHP code started by defining variables such as username, email, password 1 and password 2.
 The reasoning behind having both password 1 and 2 was for validation purposes.
 In addition to password validation we created validation for username and email fields but forcing the user to enter a value before they could successfully sign up for the application.

 The login functionality would take the previously defined information and read from the database and compare values to log the user into the system.
 Although we could not get a final working solution of the login in system we would have achieved this with a bit more experience within PHP and additional resources.

-##### Trip Planner --
+##### Trip Planner

 Most of the development was focused on the trip planner as this was the core functionality of the application.
 The ability for user to be able to view train times and select trips was a crucial part of the mobile application.
 The goal was to setup a database with the train times required for each of the trips and then to use PHP code that would run queries on the database.
 The result of the queries could then be displayed back to the user.
 The development started by creating HTML web pages which contained the starting station i.e Jannali.
 Once they select the Jannali page it'll load another page that will run a PHP script which will connection to the SQL server and retrieve data from the specified table.

-##### Opal Functionality --
+##### Opal Functionality

 The development for opal app functionality began by using the full web site.
 We then did some analysis and looked at different use case scenarios and its suitability for a scaled mobile version.
 After identifying and testing different way to implement we identified that OPAL already has an established mobile version of their website.
 Testing then was conducted on the mobile version to ensure the same core functionality remained and then using HTML code to direct the user to the mobile site became the best suitable implementation.

-##### Wireless Access --
+##### Wireless Access

 The development of the wireless access required a lot of testing and different types of implementation.
 The different types of implementation and testing created to attempt to achieve our goal of displaying the network list is mentioned in the experimental section of the report.
 After attempting different way to make this solution achievable we finally resulted with a Python scrip which would execute terminal commands if on MAC on CMD commands if on Windows to retrieve a list of Wi-Fi devices available within the proximity of your hardware.
 This information was then fed into a text file which was then used HTML / PHP code to extract that information and display onto the user's web browser.

 ### Testing

 Testing played a very important role within the development of the web app.
 Due to encountering a lot of problems that have already been stated such as the PHP/HTML database creation a lot of testing was required.
 After progressing on each part, we decided to test its functionality before moving on to make sure all services and web pages could load.
-Testing was required in all four main areas of the web application due to making sure all functionality had been achieved from the transition from the design to the development. **Register / Login Testing - **
+Testing was required in all four main areas of the web application due to making sure all functionality had been achieved from the transition from the design to the development.

+**Register / Login Testing **

 The main testing was conducted on the register part of the system.
 As mentioned when developing the application iterative / agile approach was used and with each iteration we would attempt to test certain aspect of the registration.
 For example, we would test to identify if validation would work successfully for the password, email and username.
 Not allowing users to proceed without entering those key details was crucial.

-#### Trip Timetable --
+#### Trip Timetable

 The trip timetables required a larger than expected amount of troubleshooting.
 After managing to get the SQL code and the PHP code connected to the HTML web page we started to receive many errors when returning the inputted value.
 We performed decided to troubleshoot the situation where we realised that the SQL / PHP code didn't recognise the entity 'Bondi Junction' due to it being two words; after a good hour of troubleshooting we finally manage to spot the problem where we just needed to add '' around Bondi Junction for it to recognise the it as a single entity.
 We decided to test it again which this time we could retrieve the correct output.

-#### Opal website -
+#### Opal website

 Most of the testing was conducted to ensure that the OPAL mobile website worked as we required.
-Once we successfully had the user directed to the OPAL mobile website it was simply testing that it would continue to go to that website on different devise and when sizing was adjusted the site would also adjust. **Wireless - **
+Once we successfully had the user directed to the OPAL mobile website it was simply testing that it would continue to go to that website on different devise and when sizing was adjusted the site would also adjust. **Wireless -**

 The wireless testing involved comparison between the retrieved list of wireless access points with the ones available on the physical machine using in built software.
 For example, on MAC OSX the user can view and select a Wi-Fi network.
 We compared this list to the ones that was retrieved when we executed our Python code to retrieve the network information.